QianXu1998/adv-net2021/README.md

   --outputdir OUTPUTDIR
                         Path were the experiment outputs will be saved.
-If it exists, all content is erased --debug-mode          Runs topology indefinetely and lets you access the mininet cli
+If it exists, all content is erased --debug-mode          Runs topology indefinitely and lets you access the mininet cli
   --log-enabled         Enables logging
   --pcap-enabled        Enables pcap captures (not recommended)